-1.2.1 Vehicle construction
+1.3.5 Vehicle construction

 We have constructed our vehicle from ordered parts and tested its movement control.
-We will continue building after all ordered parts will arrive.
 Current state of our vehicle can be seen on picture below.
 Design can be found in chapters 3.1 and 3.2 and car wiring in chapter 4.4.
 Experiments from movement testing are in chapters 5.1 and 5.2.